cdli-gh/morphology-pre-annotation-tool/README.md

 To just check the format of conll tool, use the --check/-c switch:

     $ mpat -c -i ./resources

+Note that checker does not output any file, nor it changes the state of the files so, by default it will run always for the input path files.

 To delete the stored dictionary, use the --delete_dict/-d switch: